aghimir3/PassVaultDynamics/Readme.md

    }
    ```
 2. Ensure that the server's firewall and security settings allow the necessary traffic for users to access the application.

+### Using the GitHub Release to Host on IIS
+1. Download the latest release from the GitHub repository's Releases page.
+2. Extract the downloaded ZIP file to your desired location on the IIS server.
+3. In IIS Manager, create a new website or application pointing to the extracted application directory.
+4. Configure the application pool to use No Managed Code since Kestrel handles the runtime.
+5. Ensure the IIS server is properly joined to the domain to allow AD operations.
+6. Set the necessary permissions for the application pool identity to interact with Active Directory.
+7. Access the application through the configured URL on your web browser.

 ## Usage
 - Users navigate to the application using their web browser.